-- Measurable results — platforms let you measure the results of your campaigns with both digital and traditional metrics.
+- Measurable results - platforms let you measure your campaigns' results with digital and traditional metrics.

 - Target the cord-cutters - CTV advertising allows organizations to pin down the millennials and the ever-growing numbers of those who do not have or use cable TV anymore.
 This group of users is known as the cord-cutters.

 Two main ways to monetize CTV channels – subscription fees (SVOD) and advertising (AVOD) – Download Evergent's CTV Monetize Guide to learn more about CTV strategy.